A complete guide of using Claude Code + NotebookLM + Obsidian

 -------

-End-to-end research pipeline combining youtube-search + notebooklm CLI +
+End-to-end research orchestrator combining youtube-search + notebooklm CLI +

 Obsidian vault output.
 Produces research/<slug>/ folder with analysis.md,